Tecnosamba21/SamPad/README.md

 ## How to...
 Install SamPad!

+> [!WARNING]
-**IMPORTANT:** SamPad is made with [.NET and Windows Forms](https://learn.microsoft.com/es-es/dotnet/desktop/winforms/overview/?view=netdesktop-8.0) so it just could be installed in Windows (from Windows XP to Windows 11)
+> SamPad is made with [.NET and Windows Forms](https://learn.microsoft.com/es-es/dotnet/desktop/winforms/overview/?view=netdesktop-8.0) so it just could be installed in Windows (from Windows XP to Windows 11)

 ### Graphical Install: